 What is the one piece of advice you would give volunteer managers to take with them to the future?

-To read Mike’s full chapter, Microvolunteering for Big Impact, order your copy of Volunteer Engagement 2.0: Ideas and Insights Changing the World today.
+To read Deirdre and Amanda’s full chapter, How to Get the Right Pro Bono Expertise for the Job, order your copy of Volunteer Engagement 2.0: Ideas and Insights Changing the World today.